Staubgeborener/Klipper-Backup/docs/quickstart.md

     cd klipper-backup && nano .env
     ```

-  5. Replace `ghp_xxxxxxxxxxxxxxxxxxxx` with the token you copied from step 2.
+  5. Replace `ghp_xxxxxxxxxxxxxxxxxxxx` with the token you copied from step 3.

-  6. Replace `USERNAME` with your GitHub username and `REPOSITORY` with the name you would like to use for the backup repository (we will create that repository in the next step).
+  6. Replace `USERNAME` with your GitHub username and `REPOSITORY` with the name used in step 2.

     ```ini
     github_username=USERNAME